panoptic-labs/docs/docs/panoptic-protocol/streamia.md

 ## Liquidity tracking in Panoptic

 ### Liquidity in "Chunks"
 Each option position in Panoptic is created by moving liquidity in or out of the `UniswapV3Pool.sol` smart contract.
-Each "chunk" of liquidity will have a few proporties associated with it:
+Each "chunk" of liquidity will have a few properties associated with it:

-- tokenType
+- token type
 - lower tick
 - upper tick
 - liquidity